← All guides·Guide·7 min read

 • Typing test — many services require a minimum typing speed of around 25–30 words per minute, with high accuracy.
 You may be asked to type while listening to a spoken passage.

-Practise these tests under realistic timed conditions before your assessment date.
+Practice these tests under realistic timed conditions before your assessment date.
 Familiarity with the format significantly reduces anxiety and improves your score.
+You can try a free demo of all six 999 call handler assessment tests — no account needed — to get comfortable with each format before the real thing.

 Stage 3: The Assessment Centre